-To take the quiz and read the trivia, click on the image above.
+To read my photo article, click on the image above.

 To read the article, click on the image above.